 "The main challenges would be implementing the combined use, I think.
-Because this is very new to people and in the MSP process, all the time, we had to explain the meaning behind that and how we can do it.
+Because this is very new to people and in the MSP process, all the time, we had to explain the meaning behind that and how we could do it.
 The sea space is not going to expand; we have only one sea space, and then we have to see how we can give more synergies because it's straightforward to bring out conflicts and take them into account or even exclude different uses.
-But we have to think more about how we could give synergies and how co-existing together can be done because this is kev.
-I think."
+But we have to think more about how we could give synergies and how co-existing together can be done because this is key, I think,"

-"The coexistence you can hardly determine on the MSP level.
+informant #20 - governmental official, Estonia, pc, February 1, 2022 "The coexistence you can hardly determine on the MSP level.
 You can say multi-use is maybe possible, but it has to be further assessed in the permitting regime.
-But, if you exclude multiple uses on MSP level already, then you will have potentially very hard fights.
-If you say, you take all the area and you exclude multiple uses from the very beginning, then you will potentially have a really hard fight because then they, for example, the fishery can go to the court."
+But, if you exclude multiple uses on the MSP level already, then you will have potentially tough fights.
+If you say, you take all the area, and you exclude multiple uses from the very beginning, then you will potentially have a tough fight because then they, for example, the fishery can go to the court,"